mkp170791/numpy/doc/source/reference/alignment.rst

 Numpy Alignment Goals
 ---------------------

-There are three use-cases related to memory alignment in numpy (as of 1.14):
+There are three use-cases related to memory alignment in numpy_demo (as of 1.14):

  1. Creating structured datatypes with fields aligned like in a C-struct.
  2. Speeding up copy operations by using uint assignment in instead of memcpy